ni/nimi-python/docs/nise/class.rst

-            :rtype: int
-            :return:
+            :param route_spec_size:

                 The routeSpecSize is an ViInt32 that is passed by reference into the method.
 As an input, it is the size of the route spec string buffer being passed.
 If the route spec string is larger than the string buffer being passed, only the portion of the route spec string that can fit in the string buffer is copied into it.
 On return from the method, routeSpecSize holds the size required to hold the entire route spec string.
 Note that this size may be larger than the buffer size as the method always returns the size needed to hold the entire buffer.
 You may pass NULL for this parameter if you are not interested in the return value for routeSpecSize and routeSpec.

+            :type route_spec_size: list of int

+            :rtype: str
+            :return:

+                    The route spec of all currently connected routes and route groups.
+Route specification strings can be directly passed to :py:meth:`nise.Session.connect`, :py:meth:`nise.Session.disconnect`, :py:meth:`nise.Session.connect_and_disconnect`, or :py:meth:`nise.Session.expand_route_spec`
+                    Refer to Route Specification Strings in the NI Switch Executive Help for more information.
+You may pass NULL for this parameter if you are not interested in the return value.
+To obtain the route specification string, you should pass a buffer to this parameter.
+The size of the buffer required may be obtained by calling the method with NULL for this parameter and a valid ViInt32 to routeSpecSize.
+The routeSpecSize will contain the size needed to hold the entire route specification (including the NULL termination character).
+Common operation is to call the method twice.
+The first time you call the method you can determine the size needed to hold the route specification string.
+                    Allocate a buffer of the appropriate size and then re-call the method to obtain the entire buffer.